Macrometacorp/docs/docs/streams/stream-basics/subscriptions.md

 You cannot use cumulative acknowledgment with shared mode.
 :::

 When setting up consumers _exclusive_ mode is the default mode.
 Only a single consumer is allowed to attach to the subscription.
-If more than one consumer attempts to subscribe to a stream using the **same subscription**, then the consumer receives an error.
+If more than one consumer attempts to subscribe to a stream using the same subscription, then the consumer receives an error.

 In _exclusive_ mode, only a single consumer is allowed to attach to the subscription.
 If more than one consumer attempts to subscribe to a stream using the same subscription, then the consumer receives an error.